coockoo/knowledgebase/programming.md

 Bubble sort can be useful.
 Inline implementations can be small enough for the whole of the data and the algorithm to fit in cache (for small n).

+## Optimisations and implementations

+Premature optimisation is when you optimise something without knowing whether it will make a difference.

+Measure first then optimize, otherwise there is nothing to rely on when optimizing.

+Aim for immediate feedback.

+Give your systems a budget.
+Record violations and raise it as issues immediately.

+- keep track of what you do;
+- define problem (factual, clear);
+- measure what needs to be measured;
+- analyze (guess and make predictions);
+- implement (fix the problem);
+- confirm (create report for others to see);

+Only using a very small amount of the loaded data is one of the most common sins of the object-oriented programmer.

+Column-oriented databases = structs of arrays see listing in searching.

 ## Talk ideas

 Idea.